 Want a Sweeter Easter?
 This Easter Sundae Easter Basket is filled with everything you need to make the ultimate ice cream sundae!

 Easter is coming early this year—are you ready?
 I have a fun idea for a non-traditional Easter basket.
-M&M’s® has a special edition—M&M’s® Easter Sundae!
-This inspired me to create an Easter basket that includes everything you’d need to make the world’s greatest Easter ice cream sundae!
+I was inspired to create an Easter basket that includes everything you’d need to make the world’s greatest Easter ice cream sundae!
 (Without the actual ice cream.
 Because…melty.)

 I started with a plastic bucket for my “bowl” instead of a traditional basket.
 I placed a layer of paper filler in the bottom to cushion everything.